veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/card-image.md

 ### Example
 - Drag and drop a card.
 - Drag a card-title and place it inside the card and set the title as Dog.
 - Drag and drop a card-image component inside a  card below the card title.
-And fill the properties such as style, class,in imgSrc set the path of the image which is stored in the system.
+And fill the properties such as style, class, in imgSrc set the path of the image which is stored in the system.
 Such as (assets:\android\dogimage.jpg) and in alt attribute set some text that will be displayed when the image will not load.
 Such as alt=”image not available”
 - Save and Run.
 - A card with an title Dog and a dog image will be displayed.